-apartment in London's One Hyde Park development.
+"One of my favourite recent projects was a four-bed apartment in London's One Hyde Park development.
 The client had a clear design vision centred on art," explains Mrs Gandhi.
 "But he didn't yet have a collection - so creating that became a key part of my role too."
 Mrs Gandhi went on to consult experts in New York and the Middle East, attend art fairs and auctions, and commission artists whose aesthetic she felt would fit in well with both the apartment's design and the owner's vision.

-One Hyde Park reflected my passion for art," says the apartment's owner, a European entrepreneur.
+"For me, it was very important that my home at One Hyde Park reflected my passion for art," says the apartment's owner, a European entrepreneur.
 "It now has the perfect mix of well-established artists and rising stars, with stunning pieces from Andy Warhol, Damien Hirst, David Hockney, Joan Miró, Antony Gormley and Helaine Blumenfeld."

 Art was the top-performing asset in the Knight Frank Luxury Investment Index during 2017, rising by 21% to overtake recent front-runners wine and classic cars.
-To mark its resurgence, Sophia King explores the evolution of the long-established links between art and property takes precedence over all else.
-Mrs Gandhi frequently designs homes around her clients' collections - even when the collections in question do not yet exist.
-"One of my favourite recent projects was a four-bed "For me, it was very important that my home at
+To mark its resurgence, Sophia King explores the evolution of the long-established links between art and property